practicalli/neovim-config-redux/README.md

 # Practicalli Neovim Configuration

-## PROJECT ON HOLD
+## ARCHIVING PROJECT
+practicalli/neovim-config-redux will be archived as the author of Aniseed is making a significant change to how Fennel is used and creating the [nfnl project](https://github.com/olical/nfnl).
+A new fennel based configuration may be created in the future to replace this project.

-Currently evaluating AstroNvim configuration which provides an engaging UI and clearer plugin management using lazy package manager, with Mason managing LSP servers, format and lint tooling.
+Practicalli currently uses AstroNvim with a [custom user-config](https://github.com/practicalli/astronvim-config), which provides an engaging UI and clearer plugin management using lazy package manager, with Mason managing LSP servers, format and lint tooling.

 [practicalli/astronvim-config](https://github.com/practicalli/astronvim-config) is under active development and already useable for Clojure development.

 [Practicalli Neovim book](https://practical.li/neovim) is being updated to use the astronvim configuration.

-Updates and fixes to the practicalli/neovim-config-redux configuration are not planned and eventually this project will be archived.

 ## Overview